BiosystemsDataAnalysis/PausePredictionTools/README.md

 # Python scripts to analyse a-site distributions in ribosomal profile data

+These scripts are not optimized for speed and are likely to be improved over time.

 ### genome = genome-build-accession NCBI_Assembly:GCF_000009045.1

 ## required packages ipython, pandas, numpy, biopython, plotly and typed-argument-parser